-Equity Coordinator - John R. Lott Jr., Assistant Superintendent is designated as the Equity Coordinator for Levy County.
-He can be reached at 480 Marshburn Drive, Bronson, FL 32621, 352-486-5231 or email john.lott@levyk12.org
+Equity Coordinator - Dennis Webber, Coordinator of School Safety & Security is designated as the Equity Coordinator for Levy County.
+He can be reached at 480 Marshburn Drive, Bronson, FL 32621, 352-486-5231 or email dennis.webber@levyk12.org

 Non-discrimination in Employment - All applicants for employment with the School Board of Levy County shall be recruited, selected, and assigned solely on the basis of experience, qualifications and the necessary requirements for the vacant position.
 Race, religion, age, national background, marital status, and gender will not be considered factors in the recruitment, selection, and assignment of such personnel, nor shall any qualified disabled person be excluded from consideration for employment solely on the basis of his/her disability.
+Reasonable accommodations are available for persons with disabilities to complete the application and/or interview process.
+Applicants/individuals with disabilities requesting accommodations under the Americans with Disabilities Act may contact the District office, 480 Marshburn Drive, or call 352-486-5231 for assistance.

 Non-discrimination in Student Activities - No student enrolled in the Levy County Schools shall, on the basis of race, religion, age, national background, gender, marital status or disability, or genetic information, be excluded from participation in or be subjected to discrimination under any curricular or any other school sponsored activity.
 Career and Technical Education Programs are included in the curricular programs offered without discrimination.
+Programs are : Agritechnology, Agriculture, Education Directed Study, Game / simulation / Animation Programing, Carpentry, Cooperative Diversified Education, Administrative Office Specialist, Animal Science & Service, AG Biotechnology, Accounting Applications, Digital Design, Medical Skills & Services, Allied Health Assisting, Emergency Medical, Nursing Assistant, Environmental Horticulture Science & Services.
+All classes are open for enrollment with the exception of the Health Academy.
+There is an application process for the Health Academy due to area clinical requirements & availability.
+Lack of English language skills will not be a barrier to admission and participation.
+The district may assess each student's ability to benefit from specific programs through placement tests and counseling, and if necessary, will provide services or referrals to better prepare students for successful participation.
 Opportunities for using school facilities will be afforded to all youth groups without discrimination.
 This includes the Boy Scouts of America or any other youth group as provided in the Boy Scouts Act.
 This rule shall apply to all present and future course offerings and to all other school sponsored activities in which students are eligible to participate.